plone/plone.recipe.zope2instance/README.rst

   to create.
 Some examples: ``my.distribution`` ``my.distribution-meta``.

 http-address
   Give a port for the HTTP server.
 Defaults to 8080.
+Set to an empty string to disable the HTTP server.
+You may want to do this when running Zope under an external server such as a WSGI deployment.

 ip-address
   The default IP address on which Zope's various server protocol